r8vnhill/keen-thesis/misc/ChatGPT Rules.md

-This is the `n`th chat about the thesis "Keen: Kotlin Genetic algorithm's framework".
+This chat is about the thesis "Keen: Kotlin Evolutionary Computation's framework".

 # Chat rules